Malav-P/Malav-P.github.io/_posts/2024-03-08-least-squares.md

 ---
 layout: post
 title: "The Least Squares Problem"
-blurb: "Deriving and solving the least square problem in the context of linear regression"
+blurb: "Deriving and solving the least squares problem in the context of linear regression"
 img: ""
 author: "Malav Patel"
 categories: journal